 Elder Law – An Overview

-As the baby boomer generation gets older, aging Americans and their families increasingly encounter legal and practical concerns in caring for elderly loved ones.
-An attorney experienced in elder law matters can assist clients in planning for the future through powers of attorney and advance directives to ensure that proper medical treatment is provided.
-An attorney also can advise on long-term care insurance or other funding options that foster the most independence and security for the many elders who wish to remain in their homes.
+As the “baby boomer” generation gets older, aging Americans and their families increasingly encounter legal and practical concerns in caring for elderly loved ones.
+An attorney experienced in elder law matters atPolizzotto & Polizzotto in Brooklyn, New York, can assist clients in planning for the future through powers of attorney and advance directives to ensure that proper medical treatment is provided.
+An attorney can also advise on long-term care insurance or other funding options that foster the most independence and security for the many elders who wish to remain in their homes.

 Sound planning beforehand allows elders to ensure that their needs are met and their wishes are carried out with regard to future financial matters and medical treatment, even if they are unable to communicate their desires at the time those decisions need to be made.
 Powers of attorney and advance directives allow a person to designate an agent to carry out their wishes as an alternative to allowing a judge to select a guardian or conservator.
 In a written document, each person may communicate to the agent their financial goals and decisions, as well as outlining medical procedures or life-sustaining techniques that may be performed in the future.
 These directions allow the agent to make decisions according to the elder’s wishes, even if he or she is unable to communicate with the agent at the time.